Line bundles on perfectoid covers: case of good reduction: Picard functors

-The leftmost horizontal morphism on top is injective by Lemma~\cite[Lemma~3.37]{heuer-diamantine-Picard}, thus so is the leftmost map on the bottom.
-Since the vertical morphisms are all isomorphism for the coefficients $\O$, the fact that $\beta$ is injective implies that $\alpha$ is injective, and thus an isomorphism by the first part.
+We have already seen in \eqref{eq:bc-for-O} that the first and last vertical map are isomorphisms.
+The map $\exp$ in the top row is injective by \cite[Lemma~4.11]{heuer-diamantine-Picard}, thus so is the leftmost map on the bottom.
+The fact that $\beta$ is injective therefore implies that $\alpha$ is injective. \end{proof} \begin{claim} $\beta$ is surjective, hence an isomorphism. \end{claim} \begin{proof} We first observe that for any sheaf $\mathcal F$ on $(\Spa(K))_{\AN}$, pullback along $X\times T\to X$ defines for any $T$ a natural map

+which is injective because it is split by any map $X\to X\times T$ induced by any $K$-points of $T$.
+Upon sheafification, this induces an injection, natural in $\mathcal F$,